 - A description of the nature of the condition, which should include:

-- A specific diagnosis such as a DSM or ICD code, or other verbal description
+- A verbal description, or a specific diagnosis5 such as a DSM or ICD code.

-- An explanation of how the condition/diagnosis was determined, which should include:
+- An explanation of how the condition or diagnosis was determined, which should include:

 - A a history of the disability with a review of objective information (e.g., school performance before accommodations were granted, reports by former teachers or family members, etc.).